 For more than a decade, this thoroughly modern art museum has been nudging traditional La Boca into the present.
 After major renovation work, its facade alone reads like a manifesto of local urban renewal: part of the original 19th-century Italianate housefront has been cut away, and huge plate-glass windows accented by unfinished steel stand alongside it.
 The space behind them now includes three adjacent properties.
 The luminous main gallery retains the building's original

 Corinthian-style steel columns, artfully rusted, but has sparkling white walls and polished concrete floors.
 With every flight of stairs you climb, views out over the harbor and cast-iron bridges get better.
-The first floor contains one of Buenos Aires' best art bookshops, including a strong collection of local artists' books and photography, which you can browse at trestle tables.
-On the roof is an airy café serving well-priced salads and sandwiches—bag one of the outdoor sofas around sunset and your photos will rival the work below.
+On the first floor, you can browse through one Buenos Aires' best art bookshops (it has a particularly strong collection of local artists' books and photography tomes displayed on trestle tables).
+On the roof, an airy café serves salads, sandwiches, and cocktails.
+Bag one of the outdoor sofas around sunset and your photos will rival the work below.
 English versions of all exhibition information are available.
-They also run guided tours in English, with two days' notice.
+The museum also runs guided tours in English, with two days' notice.